maxthraxx/NAI-Profile-Manager/Readme.md

 Bonus:
 - Remembers the last ID you used
 - Filters out junk tags (artist:, _:score, etc.)
-- Limits to 30 clean tags max (to avoid overflow)
 - Works only with **danbooru.donmai.us**

 If the site is down or your internet drops, it tells you clearly.